Why Reading Dr. Seuss Is So Good For Your Child’s Development

 Theodor Seuss Geisel was a magician.
 The man better known as Dr. Seuss used sleight of hand to make readers believe his seemingly silly rhymes were just that.
 But the good doctor’s prose, be it concerning plates of eggs or mustachioed tree-people, was deceptive.
 His casual couplets and nonsense words serve as a linguistic boot camp for kids.
-Professor LouAnn Gerken, Ph.D. offers some reasons why the good doctor’s works are so important for early childhood development.
+Psychology and cognitive science professor LouAnn Gerken, Ph.D., offers some reasons why the good doctor’s works are so important for early childhood development.

 It’s All About That Rhythm